-Unmarried women, people of color, and millennials are poised to cast a majority of votes in the 2016 election.
+Unmarried women, people of color, and millennials could cast a majority of votes in every election — but only if they vote.

 Learn more about the Rising American Electorate: